 Be a know-it-all - If you have a personal cell phone, consider downloading the NEXT app on your phone.
 On NEXT, you can view your schedule and receive work related communications.
-Schedules and other work-related communications are also posted in the scheduling binder and should be checked regularly.

-Follow proper call-out procedures - If you are unable to report for your shift, contact the manager on duty minimally at least 4 hours before your shift begins - or, if you're scheduled for the breakfast shift, the night before.
+Follow proper call-out procedures - If you are unable to report for your shift, contact the manager on duty minimally at least 4 hours before your shift begins - or, the night before if you are scheduled for the breakfast shift.
 Use of the NEXT app is not an acceptable way to call out.
 You must speak with the manager on duty at the restaurant.
 All absences, excused or not, will be documented and your manager may request documentation verifying your absence.
 In the event of illness, you may be required to bring in a note from your doctor verifying the illness and their release for you to return to work.

-No call, no show is a no-no - Failing to call in or report to work for a scheduled shift is considered an unexcused absence, unless doing so would be unreasonable under the circumstances.
+No call, no show is a no-no - Failing to call in or report to work for a scheduled shift is considered an unexcused absence, unless calling in would be unreasonable under the circumstances (i.e., medical emergency).
+Three or more No Call/No Shows for scheduled shifts is considered a voluntary abandonment/quit of your position.